modio/modio-docs/public/en-us/platforms/overview.md

 Before embarking on UGC support with any new platform, your first step should be to speak to your account manager and let them know you intend on supporting UGC using mod.io.
 This allows you to begin the process of understanding what rules exist and information they require from you, in-order for your plans to pass certification.

 If you need an introduction to our account managers who understand mod.io and UGC, let us know and we will connect you with:
-* Sony Interactive Entertainment: Antonio Grasso - Global Technology Partnerships
+* Sony Interactive Entertainment: Global Technology Partnerships
-* Microsoft Xbox: Vince Loiseleur - Developer Partner Manager
+* Microsoft Xbox: Developer Partner Manager
-* Nintendo Switch: Ulysse Richert-Botté - Developer Relations
+* Nintendo Switch: Developer Relations

 ![Skater XL in-game mod browser on PlayStation](images/console-support/skaterxl_ui.png)